divyam02/movie-oracle/README.md

 ## Usage
 Open the Heroku link.
 Rate movies individually, ie insert a number from 1 to 5 in the text box and click "Rate!".
 Wait for the page to refresh, then continue with the next rating.
 After five inputs, the application takes you to the Recommendation page.

+Run the application locally using `python3 app.py`.

 ## Bugs
 Due to some logical bug, Null objects are inserted in the database, while rejecting a movie.
 If this movie is recommended by the application it appears as a `()` in the page.

+## Directory Structure and Files
+No directories, apart from `templates` used to store HTML files and `mf_plots` that store the RMSE plots over values of K, the items rated by a user.
+Main components:

+.`collab_filter.py`: All Matrix Factorization and Collaborative Filtering Algorithms . `app.py`: The main web application, prints debug notes in the console.
+Run the application locally using `python3 app.py` . `determine_k.py`: Used for computing the optimal K value.
+. `imdb2mongodb_scraper.py`: Used for building MongoDB database on `mlab`.
+. `get_opt_matrices.py`: Used to compute `optimized_item_matrix` and `optimized_item_bias`.

 ## Sources
 ### Matrix Factorization